VonHeikemen/devlog/content/tools/zsh-global-aliases.md

 You should get: `"^Xa" _expand_alias`.
 That means it's bound to `ctrl+x a`.

-With this new found knowledge we can create an alias for something that is very dificult to remember (or just too damn long to type) and then expand it before running the command.
+With this new found knowledge we can create an alias for something that is very difficult to remember (or just too damn long to type) and then expand it before running the command.

-Do you remember exactly how is it that you can supress the stderr messages in a command?
+Do you remember exactly how is it that you can suppress the stderr messages in a command?
 No?
 Well, there you go, there is your alias.

 ```sh
 alias -g @noerr="2> /dev/null"